vabole/times-table-privacy/README.md

 This privacy policy is automatically deployed via GitHub Pages when changes are pushed to the main branch.

 ## Contact
-For questions about the privacy policy, contact: support@safronov.nl
+For questions about the privacy policy, contact: support@safronov.nl# Deploy trigger